toraOzawa/URAGReadingGroup/README.md

 Group of advanced undergraduates and graduate students reading through the latest version of Vakil's *The Rising Sea*.

 Weekly meetings in Hylan 1106A at noon. (locations and times varied until midway into fall 2024 semester).

-This site will likely be perpetually under construction.
+This site will likely be perpetually under construction (currently only first week is fully cataloged).